Clarity-Digital-Twin/SeizureTransformer/docs/archive/technical/NEDC_EVALUATION_UNDERSTANDING.md

-# NEDC Evaluation Tool Understanding
+# NEDC Evaluation Tool Understanding (Archived)

 ## What is NEDC?
 NEDC (Neural Engineering Data Consortium) is Temple University's standardized evaluation system for EEG event detection, particularly seizure detection.
 Version 6.0.0 is their latest release.

+Note: This overview is archived in favor of the concise canonical overview at `docs/evaluation/NEDC_METRICS_OVERVIEW.md`.

 ## What Does NEDC Evaluate?
 NEDC evaluates **how well a seizure detection model performs** by comparing: